afrazkhan/akinaka/README.md

 you think you are.

 ## Cleanups
-Currently only AMI cleanups are supported.
+Currently AMI and EBS cleanups are supported.

+Common option:

+`--role-arns` is a space separated list of IAM ARNs that can be assumed by the token you are using to run this command.
+The AMIs for the running instances found in these accounts will not be deleted.
+Not to be confused with `--role-arn`, accepted for the `update` parent command, for deploys.

 ### AMIs
 Cleans up AMIs and their snapshots based on a specified retention period, and deduced AMI usage (will